GitHub Copilot: Your AI Pair Programmer

 Code completions, simple explanations, and focused chat queries.
 These use efficient models and don't count against quotas.

-), agent mode tasks using premium models (model select list shows basic ones as "included"), and multi-step operations using advanced AI models.
+Complex workspace analysis (@workspace), agent mode tasks using premium models (model select list shows basic ones as "included"), and multi-step operations using advanced AI models.

 Check Your Usage